 A couple of times a week, train without your watch or headphones.
 As you move, observe at least five distinct things about your body or the world around you, suggests Cauthen.
 For instance, take note of your breath, the squirrels along your running route, or how firm your core feels while you hold a plank.
 Doing so could make movement feel more fulfilling and even help you pinpoint form cues you may have otherwise missed.

-Take your workouts outside as often as possible, even if it’s just on your deck or in your yard.
-And go for as many walks, at any pace, as you’re able to.
-Make a point to notice new aspects of a natural environment you’re drawn to: running water, clouds moving overhead, impressively tall trees.
-Other research shows that natural landscapes may have a way of inducing the beneficial and powerful emotion of awe — and acknowledging the elements can prolong the positive perks.
+Take your workouts outside as often as possible, even if it's just on your deck or in your garden.
+And go for as many walks, at any pace, as you're able to.
+Make a point to notice new aspects of a natural environment you're drawn to: running water, clouds moving overhead, impressively tall trees.
+Other research shows that natural landscapes may have a way of inducing the beneficial and powerful emotion of awe—and acknowledging the elements can prolong the positive perks.

 Finally Do That Thing You've Always Wanted to Do

-An area of the brain linked to how you relate to and connect with others also lights up when you have a passion for something, says Cacioppo, even when you’re alone.
-So on days you’re feeling a little lonely or lost, picking up your paintbrushes or diving into some creative writing you’ve had on the backburner could help you connect more deeply with yourself — and in the future, others.
+An area of the brain linked to how you relate to and connect with others also lights up when you have a passion for something, says Cacioppo, even when you're alone.
+So on days when you're feeling a little lonely or lost, picking up your paintbrushes or diving into some creative writing you've had on the backburner could help you connect more deeply with yourself—and in the future, others.